-To better encourage and facilitate transfer admission from other colleges to Temple University, Temple and these colleges have established articulation agreements with one another.
+To better encourage and facilitate transfer admission from other colleges to Temple University, Temple and these colleges have established articulation agreements.

-Dual Admissions agreements conditionally admit students to Temple at the same time they are admitted to a community college, and provide merit scholarships to Temple for those students.
-Students at five area community colleges (Bucks County, Delaware County, Montgomery County, Community College of Philadelphia, and Harrisburg Area Community College) may enroll in the Dual Admissions program before attaining 30 transferable credits.
-Students are then conditionally admitted to Temple upon attaining their associate's degrees at the community college.
+Dual Admissions agreements conditionally admit students to Temple at the same time they are admitted to a community college, and provide merit scholarships towards Temple tuition for those students.
+Students at five Pennsylvania-area community colleges (Bucks County Community College, Delaware County Community College, Montgomery County Community College, Community College of Philadelphia, and Harrisburg Area Community College) may enroll in the Dual Admissions program before attaining 30 transferable credits, including any colleges previously attended.
+Students are then admitted to Temple upon attaining their associate's degrees at the community college.

 Program Articulation Agreements